sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 ### Why not Cypress

-Playwright is very similar to the combination of [Cypress, Cypress Testing Library, and start-server-and-test](/blog/react-testing-4-cypress/), which have been my choice for end-to-end testing for many years, but gives us all the necessary tools in a single package.
+Playwright is similar to the combination of [Cypress, Cypress Testing Library, and start-server-and-test](/blog/react-testing-4-cypress/), which have been my choice for end-to-end testing for many years, but gives us all the necessary tools in a single package.
 Also, the API feels more cohesive and intentional.
 There wasn’t a lot of new things to learn.

 Some of the benefits of Playwright over Cypress: